-Please clearly mark all items such as clothing, blankets, and bottles with your child's first and last name.
+Please clearly mark all items such as clothing, lunch boxes, and backpacks with your child's name.
 Toys from home can be a distraction to classroom learning.
 Unless it is a designated sharing time, please do not send toys from home with your child.
 Please do not send money, wheeled shoes, video games, or any other valuable items.
 The YMCA cannot be held responsible for lost, stolen, or damaged items.
-We will attempt to contact the owner of lost and found items that are marked, but as the amount of items grow, it is transferred to the desk at the Downtown YMCA.
+We will attempt to contact the owner of lost and found items that are marked, but as the amount of items grows, it is transferred to the desk at the Downtown YMCA.
 It stays there for one week, and then is donated to a worthy cause.